aws-samples/sample-aws-modernization-with-coder/content/0_getting-started/index.md

 🔧 **AI Integration** with Amazon Q Developer and Claude
 🔧 **CloudFront Distribution** for global access

-{{% notice info %}}
-**Estimated Deployment Time**: The CloudFormation stack takes approximately 15-20 minutes to deploy all infrastructure components.
-You can monitor progress in the AWS CloudFormation console.
+::alert[**Estimated Deployment Time**: The CloudFormation stack takes approximately 15-20 minutes to deploy all infrastructure components.
+You can monitor progress in the AWS CloudFormation console.]{type="info"}
-{{% /notice %}}

-{{% notice warning %}}
-**Cost Management**: If you are running this workshop on your own AWS account, remember to delete all resources by following the [Clean Up Resources](/5_conclusion/52_cleanup.html) section to avoid unnecessary charges.
-The workshop is designed to use cost-effective instance types and auto-scaling to minimize costs during the learning experience.
+::alert[**Cost Management**: If you are running this workshop on your own AWS account, remember to delete all resources by following the [Clean Up Resources](/5_conclusion/52_cleanup.html) section to avoid unnecessary charges.
+The workshop is designed to use cost-effective instance types and auto-scaling to minimize costs during the learning experience.]{type="warning"}
-{{% /notice %}}

 ### Ready to Begin?
 Select your setup path above to start deploying your AI-powered development platform!